 When the soil’s warm and moist, new plantings will establish good root growth before slowing down in winter.

 You’ll see benefits again in early spring, when the plants you planted in autumn have had time to establish and show wonderful new growth ahead of the next summer’s heat.

-Autumn is also a good time to begin transplanting shrubs or trees, and to make new plants from cuttings.
+Autumn is the best time to begin transplanting shrubs or trees, and it is also a great time to propagate new plants from cuttings.

 Take 10-centimetre cuttings from hardwood herbs such as rosemary and bay, or natives such as banksias, grevillea and coastal rosemary.

 Remove the lower leaves, dip cuttings into the appropriate hardwood hormone powder and pot them in small containers of free-draining potting mix.